Trump says keeping Senate in GOP hands 'the most important thing' after Kennedy retirement

 The president is riding a winning streak with his endorsements.
 On Tuesday, South Carolina Gov. Henry McMaster survived a Republican runoff election one day after Trump held a rally in the state to support him.
 Also on Tuesday, Rep. Dan Donovan, R-N.Y., easily defeated former Rep. Michael Grimm in a GOP primary and former Trump adversary Mitt Romney won the Republican nomination to be Utah's next U.S. senator.

+Trump told the crowd that he was "so disappointed" at rumors that Crowley might replace Rep. Nancy Pelosi as House Democratic Leader "because I want to keep Nancy Pelosi right where she is."

+"I want to make a plea to my Democrat friends," the president said.
+"Please, please, please don't remove Nancy Pelosi.
+And please keep Maxine Waters on the air as your face and your mouthpiece," a reference to comments Waters made over the weekend calling for protesters to confront administration officials over their immigration policies.

-Trump visits North Dakota as new economic data show the state falling behind its Midwestern neighbors amid concerns about an escalating trade war with China.
+Trump visited North Dakota as new economic data show the state falling behind its Midwestern neighbors amid concerns about an escalating trade war with China.
 North Dakota's agricultural economy is dependent on exports and the Beijing government recently imposed a 25 percent tariff on soybeans, the state's top crop.

+But the president defended his aggressive trade policy, claiming that "disastrous trade deals" had "plundered our wealth, gutted our communities, undermined our great farmers [and] taken our jobs."

+Trump compared ongoing trade confrontations with China, the European Union and Canada to a game of poker, "a game we can't lose."